Metakira/starter-hugo-academic/content/event/generative-degenerate-algorave-2024/index.md

 Generative Degenerate is a month long tour of Algorave India across multiple cities to celebrate the birth of the collective six years ago.

-I bombed my set bad (REALLY BAD) but was able to get it up and running once I was done with college.
+I, running as machineblade, bombed my set bad (REALLY BAD) but was able to get it up and running once I was done with college.
 The set involved glitching breakbeats with the combined use of ChucK's AI library and touchdesigner plugin, as well as RayTK Raymarching shader library inside Touchdesigner.